 Prior to this offering, we granted awards under our 2003 Stock Incentive Plan, as amended to date, and our 2011 Stock Incentive Plan, as amended to date.
-Following the effectiveness of the registration statement of which this prospectus is a part, we expect to grant awards under the 2017 Stock Incentive Plan.
+Following this offering, we expect to grant awards under the 2017 Stock Incentive Plan.

-In November 2017, our board of directors adopted, and our stockholders approved, the 2017 Stock Incentive Plan, which will become effective immediately prior to the effectiveness of the registration statement of which this prospectus is a part.
+In November 2017, our board of directors adopted, and our stockholders approved, the 2017 Stock Incentive Plan.
 The 2017 Stock Incentive Plan provides for the grant of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, RSUs and other stock-based awards.
-Upon effectiveness of the 2017 Stock Incentive Plan, the number of shares of our common stock that will be reserved for issuance under the 2017 Stock Incentive Plan will be the sum of: (1) 7,160,685 plus; (2) the number of shares (up to 18,746,045 shares) equal to the sum of the number of shares of our common stock then available for issuance under the 2003 Stock Incentive Plan and the 2011 Stock Incentive Plan and the number of shares of our common stock subject to outstanding awards under the 2003 Stock Incentive Plan and the 2011 Stock Incentive Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2018 and continuing until, and including, the fiscal year ending December 31, 2027, equal to the lowest of 20,000,000 shares of our common stock, 4% of the number of shares of our common stock outstanding on the first day of such fiscal year and an amount determined by our board of directors.
+The number of shares of our common stock that are reserved for issuance under the 2017 Stock Incentive Plan is equal to the sum of: (1) 7,160,685 plus; (2) the number of shares (up to 18,746,045 shares) equal to the sum of the number of shares of our common stock then available for issuance under the 2003 Stock Incentive Plan and the 2011 Stock Incentive Plan and the number of shares of our common stock subject to outstanding awards under the 2003 Stock Incentive Plan and the 2011 Stock Incentive Plan that expire, terminate or are otherwise surrendered, cancelled, forfeited or repurchased by us at their original issuance price pursuant to a contractual repurchase right; plus (3) an annual increase, to be added on the first day of each fiscal year, beginning with the fiscal year ending December 31, 2018 and continuing until, and including, the fiscal year ending December 31, 2027, equal to the lowest of 20,000,000 shares of our common stock, 4% of the number of shares of our common stock outstanding on the first day of such fiscal year and an amount determined by our board of directors.

-Our employees, officers, directors, consultants and advisors will be eligible to receive awards under the 2017 Stock Incentive Plan.
+Our employees, officers, directors, consultants and advisors are eligible to receive awards under the 2017 Stock Incentive Plan.
 Incentive stock options, however, may only be granted to our employees.
-We expect to grant under the 2017 Stock Incentive Plan options to purchase an aggregate of 625,000 shares to certain of our employees and restricted stock units for an aggregate of 34,615 shares, based upon an assumed initial public offering price of \$13.00 per share, to one of our non-employee directors, in each case upon the commencement of trading of our common stock on the Nasdaq Global Select Market.
+We expect to grant under the 2017 Stock Incentive Plan options to purchase an aggregate of 625,000 shares to certain of our employees and restricted stock units for an aggregate of 34,615 shares to one of our non-employee directors, in each case upon the commencement of trading of our common stock on the Nasdaq Global Select Market.

-Pursuant to the terms of the 2017 Stock Incentive Plan, our board of directors (or a committee delegated by our board of directors) will administer the plan and, subject to any limitations in the plan, will select the recipients of awards and determine:
+Pursuant to the terms of the 2017 Stock Incentive Plan, our board of directors (or a committee delegated by our board of directors) administers the plan and, subject to any limitations in the plan, will select the recipients of awards and determine:

-- the number of shares of our common stock covered by options and the dates upon which the options become exercisable; - the type of options to be granted; - the duration of options, which may not be in excess of ten years; - the exercise price of options, which must be at least equal to the fair market value of our common stock on the date of grant; and - the number of shares of our common stock subject to and the terms of any stock appreciation rights, restricted stock awards, RSUs or other stock-based awards and the terms and conditions of such awards, including conditions for repurchase, issue price and repurchase price (though the measurement price of stock appreciation rights must be at least equal to the fair market value of our common stock on the date of grant and the duration of such awards may not be in excess of ten years).
+- the number of shares of our common stock covered by options and the dates upon which the options become exercisable; - the type of options to be granted; - the duration of options, which may not be in excess of ten years; - the exercise price of options, which must be at least equal to the fair market value of our common stock on the date of grant; and - the number of shares of our common stock subject to and the terms of any stock appreciation rights, restricted stock awards, RSUs or other stockbased awards and the terms and conditions of such awards, including conditions for repurchase, issue price and repurchase price (though the measurement price of stock appreciation rights must be at least equal to the fair market value of our common stock on the date of grant and the duration of such awards may not be in excess of ten years).